10 Coral Reef Snake Species

 Source: PLOS ONE authors Kate L. Sanders, Tina Schroeder, Michael L. Guinea, and Arne R. Rasmussen – CC BY 4.0

-100 miles north of Australia lies Ashmore Island, and neighbouring Cartier Island.
-These two are scenes straight from your summer fantasy: a sandy island bordered by unbroken blue sky and sparling oceans everywhere.
-In the 1990s, the nearby Ashmore reef was home to the short-nosed sea snake (Aipysurus apraefrontalis).
-This was one of the shiest coral species, often spotted hiding beneath coral overhangs at 1-2 metres deep.
-They were different in how they barely stayed from the reefs at all; even one swimming to 50 metres away was rare.
-Like others, they prowled through colourful coral channels and flushed out fish from their holes, before biting and injecting a powerful venom.
-Its diet consisted of goby fish and eels.
+In the 1990s, the nearby Ashmore Reef was home to the short-nosed sea snake (Aipysurus apraefrontalis).
+This was one of the shiest coral reef species, tending to appear beneath coral overhangs at 1-2 metres deep.
+They were different in that they barely strayed from their reefs at all; even one swimming up to 50 metres away was rare.
+Like other reef snakes, they prowled through colourful coral channels and flushed fish out from their hidey holes, before biting and injecting a powerful venom.
+Their diet consisted of goby fish and eels.

 Why are we using the past tense?
-Because aipysurus apraefrontalis is at severe risk of extinction.
-It once made up 6-14% of sea snake sightings at Ashmore reef, but completely vanished from 1998 onwards, with not one sighting.
+Because the short-nosed sea snake is at severe risk of extinction.
+It once made up 6-14% of sea snake sightings at Ashmore Reef, but completely vanished from 1998 onwards, with not a single sighting.
 That year, a severe coral bleaching event happened at Ashmore.
-The reef was believed to be the species’ sole breeding grounds.
+The reef was believed to have been the species’ sole breeding grounds.

-What followed was 17 years of fear and pessimism.
-But in 2015, hope emerged, as the short-nosed sea snake was spotted hundreds of miles away on Ningaloo reef, on Australia’s west coast.
-Scientists controlled their enthusiasm, speculating whether it was a different species, but in 2021, a single short-nosed sea snake was spotted at Ashmore Reef, using remotely operated underwater vehicles (ROVs).
-Scientists dampened the hype once again, speculating that the Ningaloo crew had been blown off course, but this reef snake may be on course for a miraculous comeback.
+Scientists initially controlled their enthusiasm, debating whether it was a different species, but in 2021, a single short-nosed sea snake was spotted on Ashmore Reef, using remotely operated underwater vehicles (ROVs).
+Scientists dampened the hype once again, speculating that a member of the Ningaloo colony had been blown off course, but this coral reef snake may be on course for a miraculous comeback.

 10 Leaf-scaled sea snake